Mid-Michigan Psychology Internship Consortium (MMPIC)

 - Thriving Minds Behavioral Health Center (offering 1 position): 244715

 Applicants may apply to and rank all five sites, though it is strongly recommended students carefully consider which site or sites best align with their training, experience, and career goals.
-Applicants must write one cover letter with a general introductory paragraph, followed by a unique paragraph for each internship opportunity of interest.
-Within the first line of the cover letter, applicants should indicate which consortium site or sites (listed by preference) they are applying to (e.g., "I am applying to the Sunfield Center” or “I am applying to Ingham ISD”).
-Please label each paragraph with the site name.
+Applicants must write separate cover letters for each site to which they are applying.
+Please keep each cover letter to two single-spaced pages or less.
+Within the first line of the cover letter, applicants should specify to which consortium site the letter is directed (e.g., "I am applying to the Sunfield Center” or “I am interested in a placement at Ingham ISD”).
 Applicants may identify themselves as representing an element of racial or cultural diversity, though these statements should be separated from the formal body of the cover letter.

 Please address your cover letter to Dr. Jana Aupperlee: